• Home

 WELCOME!

 Hi!
 I’m Janine–and I’m SO happy you’re here!
-I’m a mom who loves affordable style & decor, making the most of time with family, and laughing until my face hurts:) A good cup of coffee and a barre workout also make me smile.
-I believe every day is a gift — let’s celebrate in style!
+I’m a mom who loves affordable style, easy Seasonal & Holiday decor & recipes, and healthy living.
+I enjoy a good cup of coffee, making the most of time with family, and laughing until my face hurts:) Life is short — let’s celebrate in style!

 PLACES I SHOP